A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 Functional overview diagram with schematic symbols and text, overlaid on a photograph of power lines.

 In today’s modern power systems, transformer protection is more than a safeguard—it’s a cornerstone of grid resilience and operational continuity.
-At Keentel Engineering, we deliver next-generation transformer protection engineering services tailored to evolving utility needs and backed by advanced devices like the SEL-487E Transformer Protection Relay from Schweitzer Engineering Laboratories (SEL).
+At Keentel Engineering, we deliver next-generation transformer protection engineering services tailored to evolving utility needs and backed by advanced devices like the SEL-487E transformer protection relay, a leading solution for advanced differential protection and substation automation.

 Whether you’re modernizing aging infrastructure or deploying new high-voltage (HV) substations, the SEL-487E provides an intelligent, integrated solution for protecting multi-terminal transformers, feeders, buses, and more.